 Kathy directs innovative, competency-based projects for the New Hampshire Learning Initiative Formerly, Kathy was a dean of faculty at Souhegan High School, a school committed to student voice, mastery learning and performance assessment as core principles of curriculum and instruction.
 Kathy has presented regionally and nationally on technology integration in the classroom, mastery learning and scaling deeper learning competencies in schools and across NH.

-Authors Jonathan Vander Els and Kathy White of the New Hampshire Learning Initiative, are members of the Student-Centered Learning Research Collaborative where they are currently leading the study Deeper Learning and Diffusion of Innovation and Scaled Impact of New Hampshire’s Work-Study Practices.
+Authors Jonathan Vander Els and Kathy White of the New Hampshire Learning Initiative, are members of the Student-Centered Learning Research Collaborative where they led the study Deeper Learning and Diffusion of Innovation and Scaled Impact of New Hampshire’s Work-Study Practices.